 CAREER OPPORTUNITIES AT THE OUTDOOR COUNCIL

-Also, please read on below for information about our Citizen Lobbyist Internship program that will take place during the 2019 Wyoming state legislative session.
-Check back periodically for more information.
+There are currently no open positions at this time.
+We encourage you to check back periodically for more information and available opportunities.
+And please read on below for information about our Citizen Lobbyist Internship program that takes place during the Wyoming state legislative session every year.
 We appreciate your interest!

 CITIZEN LOBBYIST INTERNSHIP PROGRAM

 The Wyoming Outdoor Council’s power comes from informed and engaged citizens.
 This is especially true during the state legislative session — when key policy decisions about our public lands, wildlife, and environmental quality are made every year.

 As part of our effort to increase civic engagement in Wyoming, we are excited to offer an annual Citizen Lobbyist Internship Program during the legislative sessions in Cheyenne.
 Our first program ran in 2018 with three different week-long internships held by a dedicated group of interns who ranged in age, interests, and experience.
 It was so successful that we want to continue to offer this to the Wyoming community.

 We believe a deeper familiarization with our state’s “citizen legislature” will empower members to be better advocates — and to engage others in their own communities.

 Each internship includes a dynamic and in-depth curriculum that covers:

 The basics of how a bill becomes law and orientation to the Capitol